UniversalDependencies/docs/_fr-dep/fixed.md

 advmod(venue, quand)
 ~~~

-Instead of using the `fixed` relation, FrenchSpoken syntactically analyzes as many expressions as possible.
+Instead of using the `fixed` relation, FrenchSpoken syntactically analyzes as many expressions as possible (i.e. the `fixed` relation is only used for syntactically irregular constructions).
 For instance, _il y a_ corresponds to two frozen expressions: a particular marker of clefting (_il y a trois libres sur la table_) and an adposition (_Paul est arrivé il y a trois jours_).
 The first is syntactically regular and is the analyzed with regular relations.
 The second is syntactically deviant and is analyzed with _fixed_:

 ~~~ sdparse